OfficeDev/office-js-docs-pr/reference/manifest/commands/appointmentorganizercommandsurface.md

-# AppointmentOrganizerCommandSurface
+# AppointmentOrganizerCommandSurface element

-This puts buttons on the ribbon for the form that's displayed to the organizer of the meeting.
+Puts buttons on the ribbon for the form that's displayed to the organizer of the meeting.

 ## Child elements
 |  Element |  Description  |